mmesh/docs/docs/legal/privacy/privacy-policy.md

 ## Your California Privacy Rights (California's Shine the Light law)

-Under California Civil Code Section 1798 (California's Shine the Light law), California residents with an established business relationship with us can request information once a year about sharing their Personal Data with third parties for the third parties' direct marketing purposes.
+Under California Civil Code Section 1798 (California's Shine the Light law), California residents with an established business relationship with us can request information once a year about sharing their Personal Data with third parties for the third parties direct marketing purposes.

 If you'd like to request more information under the California Shine the Light law, and if You are a California resident, You can contact Us using the contact information provided below.

 ## California Privacy Rights for Minor Users (California Business and Professions Code Section 22581)

-California Business and Professions Code Section 22581 allows California residents under the age of 18 who are registered users of online sites, services or applications to request and obtain removal of content or information they have publicly posted.
+California Business and Professions Code Section 22581 allows California residents under the age of 18 who are registered users of online sites, services or applications to request and obtain the removal of content or information they have publicly posted.

-To request removal of such data, and if You are a California resident, You can contact Us using the contact information provided below, and include the email address associated with Your account.
+To request the removal of such data, and if You are a California resident, You can contact Us using the contact information provided below and include the email address associated with Your account.

 Be aware that Your request does not guarantee complete or comprehensive removal of content or information posted online and that the law may not permit or require removal in certain circumstances.

 ## Links to Other Websites

 Our Service may contain links to other websites that are not operated by Us.
-If You click on a third party link, You will be directed to that third party's site.
+If You click on a third-party link, You will be directed to that third party's site.
 We strongly advise You to review the Privacy Policy of every site You visit.

-We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.
+We have no control over and assume no responsibility for the content, privacy policies or practices of any third-party sites or services.

 ## Changes to this Privacy Policy